jansendotsh/dotfiles/README.md

 The scope here is to create a singular script that can be run to set up a full terminal environment for any machine that I may be working on.
 Currently, it pulls the following items:
 * ZSH (incl. oh-my-zsh, completions, autosuggestions and syntax highlighting)
 * Dracula themes (ZSH, vim)
 * Vim (incl.
-Pathogen, nerdtree, terminus and Simplenote for vim)
+Pathogen, nerdtree, terminus)
-* Ranger file browser, Todoist CLI, thefuck, CLI tools for cloud management, and more
+* Ranger file browser, thefuck, CLI tools for cloud management, and more
 * My personal dotfiles

 ## Preview